 Once you know the basic rules of Texas Holdem you can at least function.
 But you'll still be a complete greenhorn when it comes to playing well.
-As a poker beginner you may find yourself stuck in a rut in terms of your play, making the same mistakes over and over again.
-Sometimes you might not even recognize what you're wrong.
+As a poker beginner you may find yourself stuck in a rut in terms of your play.
+Thus, making the same mistakes over and over again.
+Sometimes (often) you won't even recognize what you're wrong.
 All is not lost, though!

 1) Playing Too Many Hands Before the Flop